crbuch/Project-SPYN/README.md

 # Project SPYN
-This is the codebase for project spyn
+This is our codebase for project spyn
+We decided to go with an object oriented approach.
+All the logic for our robot is in the Vantage.m file.
+The Main.m file is what runs the program.